Alaska Adventure | Exploring Alaska in the Spring | What to do in Alaska

 Hatchers Pass

-Last thing to mention that is close to all other places of interest I mentioned is Hatcher Pass.
+Last thing to mention, close to all other places of interest I mentioned is Hatcher Pass.
 This is a very scenic drive and also a great place to walk around or hike.
-There are a variety of trails and you can also hike in certain areas.
-Hatcher pass is rich with gold rush history too and they have varies posting to tell you about the old historical mining town that was once located in the mountain range.
-If you want to visit the historical town or just read more about the history check out Independence Mine State Historical Park.
+There are a variety of trails, and you can also hike in certain areas.
+Hatcher pass is rich with gold rush history too and they have various signs to teach you about the old historical mining town that was once located in the mountain range.
+If you want to visit the historical town or just read more about the history, check out Independence Mine State Historical Park.